bagdemir/propane/README.md

 ## Propane

 Propane is a light-weight Java framework for Configuration Management.
+This project is inspired by the Netflix's Archaius project with some cool new features like annotation based configuration entities, custom context definitions and so on.
+If Archaius works for you, probably you would keep it.
+ If you make some considerations on managing your configurations throughout your applications, Propane might be the right solution for you.

 [Check out Project's home for API docs.] (http://propane.moo.io)

 <img src="http://www.bagdemir.com/img/propane.png" width="200"/>